-Best IT help desk systems are customizable enough to support any workflow and to handle the most complex business—yet flexible enough to scale at any pace.
-So while one system might meet your present needs, you should also consider how your service operation might grow and change… and whether your help desk software can grow and change with it.
+The best IT help desk systems are customizable enough to support any workflow and handle the most complex business needs, yet flexible enough to scale at any pace.
+So while one solution might meet your present needs, you should consider how your service operation might grow and change—and whether your help desk software can grow and change with it.

 Try help desk software for free

-Dynamic request forms and ticket fields give support ticket agents extra context, so they’re better prepared for the conversation and can offer more personalized customer support.
+Dynamic request forms and ticket fields give support agents extra context, so they’re better prepared for the conversation and able to offer more personalized customer support.